teemupaloniemi/gronto/README.md

 development.
 And this proof can be constructed before the curriculum is moved to production and students', teachers' and admistrators' time is wasted.

+The limitation of this method is that it only concerns the course interfaces, which are the prerequisites and outcomes.
+The method is build on the assumption that *if incoming students are equipped with right prerequisite knowledge then they will achieve the course outcomes*.

 # Formally

 - ${C}$ denotes all courses.